Bringing scripts to Life - The True Art of Authentic Voiceovers

 To capture that calm, almost mesmerising effect that draws you closer to the screen, I recorded the script late at night, when the quiet helped me get into that mood.
 I remember I literally noticed how quiet it was outside whilst I was in my booth.
 It was just ‘dead quiet’.
 During the day that feels different for some reason.
 I could feel the spirit of the car itself, smooth, powerful and always controlled.
 It was one of those moments where the voiceover resonated deeply within me, and it translated perfectly into the final product.

 Of course, not every script is naturally captivating.
 Sometimes, the material doesn’t sparkle as the one with the Owl, but that is where my job becomes a bit like detective work.
-In these cases, I dive into the topic, watching videos, researching and trying to find that connection.
-This is not a day job, but essential nevertheless, because ultimately, my goal is to be the person who knows about it and is able to deliver the read with confidence and clarity.
+In these cases, I dive into the topic, watch videos, do some research and I try to find out what the client wants to say and how they want to make the connection with their customers.

 a voice actor’s job is to bring colour to the script, to paint the picture

 For me, voice acting is all about stepping into someone else’s shoes.
 Every job means putting the client’s needs front and centre, remembering that they’ve chosen me for a reason.
 They believe in their product, and they trust me to bring it to life with an authentic, quality read.
-That’s what I have been trained for and what a client pays for.
+That’s what I have been trained for and ultimately what a client pays for.

 Sometimes this turns into a fun collaborative process with the client when I try to find the right nuances they are aiming for.
 Ultimately, a voice actor’s job is to bring colour and depth to the script, to paint the picture, so to speak.
 (Maybe it’s fitting that my name is Vermeer, after all!)